joshmarnold/react-starter/README.md

 ### 2. Set Up Google Authentication

-If you plan to use Google for authentication, follow these steps:
+For Google authentication, follow these steps:

 1. **Create a Google Cloud Project**:

    - Follow the steps in this [YouTube tutorial](https://youtu.be/_XM9ziOzWk4?si=j3Bm7qszdDU2v_BQ) to create an application in Google Cloud Platform (GCP) and obtain your OAuth 2.0 credentials.

 2. **Update Supabase Settings**:
-   - In your Supabase dashboard, navigate to the Authentication section and configure the Google provider using the credentials obtained from GCP.
+   - In the Supabase dashboard, navigate to the Authentication section and configure the Google provider using the credentials obtained from GCP.

 ### 3. Database Trigger for Profile Creation

-To automatically create user profiles in your Supabase database when new users sign up, use the following SQL trigger.
-Customize it with the profile attributes you need.
+Use the following SQL trigger to automatically create user profiles in your Supabase database when new users sign up.
+Customize with the profile attributes you need.

 ```sql
 create or replace function public.create_profile_from_auth()